ccatobs/MODBUS/README.md

 comprises keys pointing to single or multiple registers or to bytes of it.
 Each dictionary key comprises additional features, such as

-1) "parameter" - variable name unique over all register classes (mandatory)
+1) "parameter" - variable name unique over all registers (mandatory)
 2) "function" - data type for input and holding registers (mandatory)
 3) "description" (optional)
 4) "map" - see below (optional)